Nolan Gorman Player Props: Cardinals vs. Giants

 Nolan Gorman At The Plate

-- Gorman leads St. Louis with 21 hits and an OBP of .405 this season.
+- Gorman has 22 hits and an OBP of .398, both of which rank first among St. Louis hitters this season.

-- He ranks 20th in batting average, 19th in on base percentage, and seventh in slugging among qualifying hitters in MLB play.
+- Among the qualified batters in baseball, he ranks 23rd in batting average, 22nd in on-base percentage, and eighth in slugging.

-- Gorman has picked up a hit in 75.0% of his 20 games this year, with multiple hits in 25.0% of those games.

-- He has gone deep in 25.0% of his games this year, and 7.7% of his trips to the plate.
+- He has gone deep in 23.8% of his games this season, and 7.3% of his trips to the dish.

-- Gorman has had an RBI in 11 games this season (55.0%), including six multi-RBI outings (30.0%).
-He has also driven home three or more of his team's runs in three contests.
+- In 11 games this year (52.4%), Gorman has picked up an RBI, and in six of those games (28.6%) he had two or more.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored at least one run six times this year (30.0%), including one multi-run game.
+- He has scored at least once six times this season (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.